jurjsorinliviu/SNNtrainer3D/README.md

 ## Conclusions
 The SNNtrainer3D provides a comprehensive solution for designing, training, and visualizing SNN models.
 Its intuitive interface and visualization capabilities make it a valuable tool for researchers and practitioners in artificial intelligence, specifically neuromorphic computing.

+## Citation
+If you are interested in citing SNNtrainer3D, please use the following citation:
+Jurj, S.L.; Nouri, S.B.; Strutwolf, J. SNNtrainer3D: Training Spiking Neural Networks Using a User-Friendly Application with 3D Architecture Visualization Capabilities.
+Appl.
+Sci.
+2024, 14, 5752. https://doi.org/10.3390/app14135752